albert-hen/p4-int-mri/README.md

 **receive.py** - added the extra metadata fields to the INT switch trace fields description

 How to run the experiment for the project:

+First start the VM by following the "Obtaining required software" section in this readme.

-1. In your shell, run:
+1. In the shell in the VM, run:
    ```bash
    make
    ```